Scaling dimensions at large charge for cubic $\phi^3$ theory in six dimensions: Introduction

 Meanwhile, following early work in Ref.~\cite{son}, there has been considerable recent interest\cite{horm}-\cite{Bad} in the use of semiclassical methods to investigate the scaling dimensions of composite operators.
 This allows results to all orders in the coupling but at leading order (LO) and next-to-leading order (NLO) in the charge $Q$ of the operator.
 Of particular relevance for our purposes, in Ref.~\cite{rod2} the authors computed the scaling dimensions of traceless symmetric operators of charge $Q$ (which we shall denote by $T_Q$) in both the cubic and quartic critical theories for $d=6-\epsilon$ at leading order in both $Q$ and $\epsilon$, and found agreement at this level.
-Recently\cite{sann4} a systematic semi-classical calculation of these scaling dimensions at both leading and non-leading order in $Q$ has been performed for the cubic and quartic theories, and agreement has been found in the critical theories for $d=6-\epsilon$ to high orders in $\frac{Q\epsilon}{N}$.
-Specifically the two $\Ocal\left[Q\left(\frac{Q\epsilon}{N}\right)^j\right]$ results agree for $j=0\ldots 8$ and the two $\Ocal\left[N\left(\frac{Q\epsilon}{N}\right)^{j+1}\right]$ results agree for $j=0\ldots 6$.
-These terms represent leading order contributions in $\frac{1}{N}$.
+Recently systematic semi-classical calculations of these scaling dimensions at both leading and non-leading order in $Q$ have been performed for the quartic\cite{hyman} and cubic\cite{sann4} theories, and agreement has been found in the critical theories for $d=6-\epsilon$ to high orders in $\frac{Q\epsilon}{N}$.
+Specifically the two $\Ocal\left[Q\left(\frac{Q\epsilon}{N}\right)^j\right]$ results were shown to agree for $j=0\ldots 8$ and the two $\Ocal\left[N\left(\frac{Q\epsilon}{N}\right)^{j+1}\right]$ results were shown to agree for $j=0\ldots 6$; we may expect that the results for higher values of $j$ will continue to agree\footnote{The scaling dimensions were also shown in Ref.~\cite{sann4} to match in a large $Q/N$ expansion.}.
+These two sets of terms represent leading order contributions in $\frac{1}{N}$.
 For low values of $j$ ($j=0,1,2$) results were also obtained in the critical cubic theory for some of the terms subleading in $N$ compared to these; though those deriving from the NLO computation had to be computed numerically.
 These results for $j=0,1,2$ for the critical cubic theory were compared with previous results obtained at $\Ocal\left(\frac{1}{N}\right)$\cite{step} and $\Ocal\left(\frac{1}{N^2}\right)$\cite{derk} in the $\frac{1}{N}$ expansion for the critical scaling dimensions of charged operators in the quartic theory.
 When these latter results were expanded in $\epsilon$ around $d=6-\epsilon$, agreement was obtained up to the limits of numerical precision wherever a comparison was possible.
 In the present article we perform an overlapping but complementary calculation to that of Ref.~\cite{sann4}.
 We compute the scaling dimension of $T_Q$ perturbatively for the cubic theory in $d=6-\epsilon$ up to three loop order in the coupling.
 At the critical point, this corresponds to terms up to $\Ocal(\epsilon^3)$.
 Organising the critical anomalous dimensions of $T_Q$ as a power series in $\frac1N$, we may compare with the $\Ocal\left(\frac{1}{N}\right)$ results of Ref.~\cite{step} and the $\Ocal\left(\frac{1}{N^2}\right)$ results of Ref.~\cite{derk}, after expanding these latter in $\epsilon$ around $d=6$ and keeping terms up to $\epsilon^3$; we find precise agreement for all relevant powers of $Q$.
 We also obtain the corresponding results at $\Ocal\left(\frac{1}{N^3}\right)$ for the critical cubic theory, potentially providing useful comparison with future extensions of the $\frac1N$ expansion in the quartic theory.